Skip To Main Content

 KY School Report Card for Oldham County Schools

-Buckner Alternative High School was established on August 28, 1995.
-From its humble beginnings, BAHS has embraced a different approach from most alternative schools.
+Buckner High School was established on August 28, 1995.
+From its humble beginnings, BHS has embraced a different approach from most alternative schools.
 A student focused philosophy based on relationships and mutual respect has produced over 400 graduates in twenty years.
-The success of Buckner Alternative is a combination of community and district level support, selective staffing, and a culture of, “No Excuses, Find a Way!”
+The success of Buckner High School is a combination of community and district level support, selective staffing, and a culture of, “No Excuses, Find a Way!”

-BAHS continues to stretch itself to fit the constantly changing needs of our community.
+BHS continues to stretch itself to fit the constantly changing needs of our community.
 Our district student population has more than doubled in the last decade.
 The diversity and density of our local towns and neighborhoods seem to realign overnight.
-In 29 years, Buckner Alternative has never looked the same in consecutive years.
+In 30 years, Buckner High School has never looked the same in consecutive years.
 We strive to do what’s best for kids, in a safe, nurturing environment making no excuses and always finding a way.

 Belief Statements